mencocaman-coder/FPS-BOOSTER-V3/README.md

     for i = 1, BATCH_SIZE do
         local obj = table.remove(optimizeQueue, 1)
-        if not obj then
+        if not obj then break end
-            break
-        end
         optimize(obj)
     end
 end)

--- ENQUADRA NOVOS OBJETOS APÓS BOOSTER ATIVAR Workspace.DescendantAdded:Connect(function(obj)
-    if boosterActive then
-        enqueue(obj)
-    end
-end)

--- RESET NO RESPAWN DO PERSONAGEM player.CharacterAdded:Connect(resetState) resetState()